nils-degroot/gremlin-orm/README.md

 - 🐘 **PostgreSQL optimized** - Leverages PostgreSQL-specific features
 - 🔄 **CRUD operations** - Insert, Update, Delete, and Stream entities
 - 🏗️ **Generated fields** - Support for auto-increment IDs and computed columns
+- 🗑️ **Soft deletes** - Mark records as deleted without removing them from the database

 See the documentation on [docs.rs](https://docs.rs/gremlin-orm)